Wrestle Peter Pan 2021: Storylines

 The event featured professional wrestling matches that resulted from scripted storylines, where wrestlers portrayed villains, heroes, or less distinguishable characters in the scripted events that built tension and culminated in a wrestling match or series of matches.

 In December 2020, comedian Kuro-chan pinned FMW founder Atsushi Onita in an Electric Current Explosion Deathmatch.
 As a throwback to the days when FMW held its anniversary shows at the Kawasaki Stadium, Sanshiro Takagi booked a similar bout to serve as a rematch between the two.
 On June 7, 2021, DDT announced that the event would include two rings; one for an Explosion Deathmatch that would feature Onita, and one for the remaining matches.
 It was also announced that Tamura and Raimu Imai from Pro Wrestling Heat-Up would be taking part in the show.

 On July 15, DDT unveiled the DDT Teenage Project, a talent scouting program designed to lay the foundation of an upcoming new DDT sub-brand.
-The first two trainees from the project, 13-year-old El Unicorn (who is believed to have already wrestled for DDT under the name Yuni) and 18-year-old Ilusion, were set to make their debut in a ten-man tag team match.
+The first two trainees from the project, 13-year-old El Unicorn (who had already wrestled for DDT under the name Yuni) and 18-year-old Ilusion, were set to make their debut in a ten-man tag team match.

 On June 10, 2021, Daisuke Sasaki defeated the DDT Universal Champion Yuki Ueno in the first round of the 2021 King of DDT tournament after hitting him with a low blow.
 In the following weeks, Sasaki kept scoring cheap wins over Ueno using the same tactics.
 After their match at Summer Vacation 2021 Tour in Shinjuku, Ueno challenged Sasaki to a Universal title match at Wrestle Peter Pan in the hopes of having a fair match.

 On July 4, Konosuke Takeshita defeated Yuji Hino in the final of the 2021 King of DDT tournament, earning the right to a KO-D Openweight Championship match against Jun Akiyama.